-The UK has high mobile phone penetration rate.
-Almost everyone has a mobile phone.
-The UK operates a GSM network which is the same as mainland Europe and many other countries.
-If you are coming from North America or parts of Asia, you may be on a CDMA phone which will not work.
+Statistics has it that the UK has a mobile phone penetration rate of over 90%.
+Therefore, almost everyone has a mobile phone.
+The UK operates a 4G wireless technology which is the same as mainland Europe and many other countries.

 There are some basic points you need to consider for choosing the right deal.